IRIS-T SL: IRIS-T SLS Mk. III

 In 2022, Diehl Defence showed a new air defence system called IRIS-T SLS Mk.
 III at the Eurosatory.
 It was a modified Mowag Eagle 6×6 armoured vehicle integrated with IRIS-T SLS launcher, Hensoldt Spexer 2000 3D AESA or a Xenta-M, and it can be equipped with a .50 machine gun in the remote controlled weapon station.
 Its STANAG 4569 protection was level 1, and it could be upgraded to level 3 by adding armor kit.
 This vehicle had integrated the missile launcher, the radar, the sensors and the C^{2} command system, making it able to operate independently as an air defence system.

+IRIS-T SLS Mk.
+IV

+At ILA 2026, Diehl presented a Mercedes Zetros mounted IRIS-T SLS launcher equipped with its own radar.
+The system is capable of launching 8 missiles.The radar is a Saab Giraffe 1X.
+The system is equipped with 15 Diehl Cicada self-defence drones.
+It is capable of firing on the move.

 IRIS-T SLS fire unit

-In February 2025, it's revealed that a Ukrainian IRIS-T SLS air defence system consisted of two Italian Iveco 4×4 trucks that integrated with SLS missile launcher.
+In February 2025, it was revealed that a Ukrainian IRIS-T SLS air defence system consisted of two Italian Iveco 4×4 trucks that integrated with SLS missile launcher.
 The system is also integrated with the TRML-4D radar, which guides the missiles to the target.